SERC-IoT/Starter-TMP36-Temperature-Sensor/esp8266/README.md

 ## Setup

 Setup instructions for a WeMos D1 mini are below.
-For ESP32 based setup instructions see [esp32-setup.md](esp32-setup.md).

 ## Circuit Diagram